- What Is a Stretch Annuity and How Does It Work?

 - What Is a Life Insurance Annuity?

-A life insurance annuity is a benefit payment option for a life insurance policy.
-If you are a beneficiary of a life insurance policy, you may have the option to receive your payout in the form of a life insurance annuity.
-In this case, when the policyholder dies, the insurance company will place your payout… read more…
+A life insurance annuity is a payout option for life insurance benefits.
+If you are the beneficiary of a life insurance policy, you may have the option to receive your payout in the form of a life insurance annuity.
+In this case, the insurance company will place your payout into an annuity contract upon the… read more…

 - What Is a Guaranteed Lifetime Annuity?